rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 ![The Elm Architecture, animated](./images/the-elm-architecture-animation.gif) _How the Elm runtime system[^elm-runtime] orchestrates the infinite loop[^the-game-loop] of an Elm application using The Elm Architecture._

 [^elm-runtime]: When we write Elm code, 100% of our code is pure so there are no side effects.
 But without side effects, our application would just be a boring silent empty screen.
-The **Elm runtime system** is the part of the code that is in charge of the side-effects.
+The **Elm runtime system** is the part of the code that is in charge of the side effects.
 In our code, we just request these side effects to be done and we wait for the outcomes.
 Examples of side effects are HTTP requests or DOM modifications.
 How do we do side effects while remaining pure?
 In Elm, there are two ways.
 For things like HTTP requests, for example, there are commands (`Cmd`), that are instructions, in the form of data, that we send as requests to the Elm runtime system.
 For changing the DOM, the way to do side effects is to take the entire state of the world as an argument and return a new version of it.
 So we can change the world (side effects) by remaining pure.
 The world in our case is the **Model** and the function that does that is the **update** function: `update: Msg -> Model -> (Model, Cmd msg)` (see [The Elm Architecture](#12-the-elm-architecture) for more details).
 The video [What is IO monad?](https://youtu.be/fCoQb-zqYDI?t=42) by Alexey Kutepov explains this concept in general terms.
 [^the-game-loop]: If you are familiar with game development you can find similarities between **The Elm Architecture** and **The Game Loop**.
 The main difference is that usually games don't wait for something to happen, but the loop keeps running all the time.
 When we develop games in Elm, we do the same using [onAnimationFrame](https://package.elm-lang.org/packages/elm/browser/latest/Browser-Events#onAnimationFrame) so that the loop keeps running with a usual speed of 60 times per second.

 The **Elm runtime system**: